 “Be a lady,” don't allow emotions like anger to be so consuming they get in your way.

-When Ruth Bader Ginsburg sees something repugnant — like systemic discrimination — she gets straight to work.
-It hasn’t been easy.
+When Ruth Bader Ginsburg saw anything repugnant — like systemic discrimination — she would get straight to work.
+It wasn’t easy.
 Over decades, Ruth Bader Ginsburg faced a slew of indignities.
 But she harnessed courage and resolve to strategically break down America’s sexist, unethical laws and institutions.
-Now, on her 87th birthday, we honor her life’s work.

 7) RBG was defiant in the face of entrenched sexism in college and law school.